zestedesavoir/zmarkdown/packages/zmarkdown/README.md

 module.exports = {
     mode,
     name: 'ZMarkdownCustomHTML', // name of process if you use parallel-webpack
-    entry: ['./plugins/client/custom-html'], // path to your module
+    entry: ['./modules/custom-html'], // path to your module
     output: {
       path: path.resolve(__dirname, 'dist'), // destination folder
       filename: 'custom-html.js', // file name
-      library: 'ZMarkdownCustomHTML', // Name of the global constant for dom access },
+      library: 'ZMarkdownCustomHTML', // Name of the object that will be available on the `window` global object },
     module: {
         rules: [